mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step1.md

 ### Question

-**How would you make sure that there are no other applications installed in any namespace?**
+**How would you list other applications installed with Helm in any namespace?**

 Click *Continue* to see the answer in the next step.